stevecochrane/react-spreadsheet/README.md

 npm start
 ```

-In the app you can click the Search button and enter some text for a live
+In the app you can click the Search button and enter some text to search,
-search, double-click table cells to edit their contents, and click on column
+double-click table cells to edit their contents, and click on column header
-header cells to sort that column.
+cells to sort that column.